CesarChaparro1974/Financial_Analysis_Project/README.md

 • Profit Margin: Gross profit as a percentage of total revenue.<br>
 • Net Profit: Gross profit minus pre-invoice discounts (gross_profit - (pre_invoice_discount_pct * gross_profit)).
-• Net Profit Margin: Net profit as a percentage of total revenue. #### Market and Category
+• Net Profit Margin: Net profit as a percentage of total revenue.
-Metrics:
+#### Market and Category
+Metrics:<br>
 • Revenue by Market: Revenue broken down by market.
 • Revenue by Platform: Revenue broken down by platform.
-• Profit by Category: Profitability of different segment and category. #### Trend Metrics:
+• Profit by Category: Profitability of different segment and category.<br>
+# Trend Metrics:
 • Market Share: Proportion of total revenue by market.
 • Revenue/Profit by Year: Trend of revenue and profit over time (fiscal_year).
 Data Preparation and Cleaning